pisgahk/nvim/README.md

 ### a.
 Vanilla Windows.

+Some features do not work in this version of Windows, install WSL for the full experience.

 Pre-requisities:

 1. Install `ripgrep`.

 ```bash
 choco install ripgrep
 ```

 2. Have a [Nerd-Font](https://www.nerdfonts.com/font-downloads) installed preferably [JetBrains Mono Nerd font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/JetBrainsMono.zip), or [FiraCode Nerd font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/FiraCode.zip).

 Open `Terminal` or `Command Prompt` and paste this command.